-The Vehicle has now used its Gas Engine Movement for the turn but the Driver wants to keep moving - time to fire up the Thrusters!
+The vehicle has now used its gas engine movement for the turn but the driver wants to keep moving - time to fire up the thrusters!

-Thruster Movement is unreliable and the speed can only be sustained briefly before the Driver has to take their foot off the pedal.
-Too much and they're likely to lose control - this might just end up in them wrestling with the steering and firing up the Thrusters again; alternatively they could careen into that boulder and Crash horribly...
+Thruster movement is unreliable and the speed can only be sustained briefly before the driver has to take their foot off the pedal.
+Too much and they're likely to lose control - this might just end up in them wrestling with the steering and firing up the thrusters again; alternatively they could careen into that boulder and crash horribly...

-The amount of speed each pull of the Thrusters delivers varies between Vehicles.
-Ork Trukks which are fairly fast - each Thrust move they make can be up to 6".
-While Traks have a maximum Thrust up to 5".
+The amount of speed each pull of the thrusters delivers varies between vehicles.
+For the purposes of these examples we'll be talking about Ork Trukks which are fairly fast - each thrust move they make can be up to 6".

-Before making a Thrust move the player controlling the Vehicle has to declare how far they're attempting to Thrust.
-After doing so they then need to pass a Thrust Test.
-The Vehicle's profile will list its Thrust thresholds.
+Before making a thrust move the player controlling the vehicle has to declare how far they're attempting to thrust.
+After doing so they then need to pass a thrust test.
+The vehicle's profile will list its thrust thresholds.
 For example: